Thailand–Vietnam football rivalry

-Background
+Overview

-The Thailand and Vietnam national football teams first faced each other (after Vietnamese reunification) at the 1995 SEA Games in Chiang Mai.
+The Thailand and Vietnam national football teams first faced each other after Vietnamese reunification at the 1995 SEA Games in Chiang Mai, following earlier encounters during the South Vietnam era.
 Competitions between the two countries' teams have since developed into a fierce sporting rivalry, influenced by a strong sense of nationalism on both sides.
 This has at times erupted into violence, notably at the 2015 AFF U-19 Youth Championship in Vientiane.

-Historically, Thailand is the most successful side in Southeast Asian men's football, winning a total of 7 AFF Championship titles as opposed to Vietnam's 3 (as of 2025).
-Since the 21st century, Thailand has also qualified for the AFC Asian Cup more times than Vietnam, although the latter achieved better overall performances in two of the 3 editions they managed to qualify for.
-During the 2007 AFC Asian Cup Vietnam became the only host country to reach the knockout phase after three other hosts: Thailand, Indonesia, and Malaysia were all eliminated in the group stage.
-In the 2019 edition, Vietnam reached the quarterfinals while Thailand was knocked out in the round of 16.
+Historically, Thailand is the most successful side in Southeast Asian men's football, winning a total of seven ASEAN Championship titles compared with Vietnam's four (as of 2026).
+However, in the four ASEAN Championship finals in which the two sides have met, Vietnam has won three titles, while Thailand has won one.
+In the 21st century, Thailand has also qualified for the AFC Asian Cup more times than Vietnam, although the latter achieved better overall performances in two of the three editions they managed to qualify for.
+During the 2007 AFC Asian Cup, Vietnam became the only host country to reach the knockout phase after three other hosts: Thailand, Indonesia, and Malaysia were all eliminated in the group stage.
+In the 2019 edition, Vietnam reached the quarter-finals while Thailand was knocked out in the round of 16.
+Nevertheless, in the 2023 edition, Thailand reached the round of 16 while Vietnam was knocked out in the group stage, marking their worst performance in Asian Cup history since reunification.

-Despite being termed a "rivalry" by the media, since 1995 the fixtures have mostly been in favor of Thailand with occasional upsets from Vietnam.
-During the early period, Thailand had inferior overall records against South Vietnam, losing 20 out of 27 matches and winning only 4.
-However, after a unified Vietnam returned to international football in 1991, Thailand displayed remarkable domination when they recorded 17 wins, 9 draws, and only 5 losses.
-The most recent confrontation between these two teams took place in the 2024 ASEAN Championship final, where Vietnam won both legs with a 5–3 aggregate score (2–1 first leg and 3–2 second leg).
+Despite being termed a "rivalry" by the media, encounters between Thailand and Vietnam since their first meeting in 1956 have been characterized by shifting periods of dominance, while remaining broadly balanced overall.
+During the early period, Thailand had an inferior record against South Vietnam, losing 20 out of 28 matches and winning only 5.
+However, after a unified Vietnam returned to international football in 1991, Thailand established a prolonged period of dominance until 2016, recording 14 wins, 5 draws, and only 2 losses.
+Since late 2017, the rivalry has become more closely contested, with Vietnam winning 4, Thailand winning 3, and 5 matches ending in draws across 12 meetings (as of 2026).
+The most recent confrontation between these two teams took place in the 2026 ASEAN Championship final, where Vietnam won both legs with a 4–2 aggregate score (2–0 in the first leg and drawn 2–2 in the second leg).

+There have been memorable matches for both sides in the rivalry, including the 2008 AFF Championship final, when Vietnam's 2–1 victory in the first leg in Bangkok set them up for their first-ever regional title, which they secured after a 1–1 draw in Hanoi in the second leg, and Thailand's 3–0 victory in the 2018 FIFA World Cup qualification.